VDC: Virtual Design & Construction | Autodesk

 The Autodesk AEC Collection is an integrated set of BIM tools that enable you to quickly and efficiently create building design, civil infrastructure and construction simulations.
 The collection supports all phases of the building lifecycle with design technologies that cover conceptual design through construction.

 The risk of human error is inherent in construction workflows.
-VDC technology allows you to build a project virtually then track construction progress, optimize processes, minimize waste, and validate installations.
-The workflow becomes more efficient, quality improves, and risk is reduced.
+VDC technology allows you to build a project virtually then track construction progress, optimise processes, minimise waste and validate installations.
+The workflow becomes more efficient, quality improves and risk is reduced.

 Save money, increase collaboration and improve quality and safety on your construction projects.

-Preconstruction visualization helps allocate proper funding to important construction aspects.
-Modeling through each phase of construction eliminates field errors and further improves quality outcomes.

-VDC technology allows stakeholders to identify and assess safety concerns before building begins to reduce hazards that lead to incidents onsite and minimize social and environmental impact.
+VDC technology allows stakeholders to identify and assess safety concerns before building begins to reduce hazards that lead to incidents onsite and minimise social and environmental impact.

-The AEC Collection allows VDC teams to plan, design, construct, and manage buildings virtually using integrated CAD and BIM tools.
-Mitigate risks early by optimizing designs for constructability.
-Reliably measure quantities to estimate construction costs.
-Coordinate models to reduce costly field coordination issues, and so much more.

 Use powerful BIM and CAD workflows to design and build with confidence.

-BIM/VDC coordinators describe their career paths, common duties and responsibilities, and their recommended best practices on the job.

 Get a VDC manager’s approach to drone deployment on large-scale projects.
-Learn about trends and regulations in UAV use, how to outsource deployment, and prepare, deliver, and analyze drone outputs and more.
+Learn about trends and regulations in UAV use, how to outsource deployment and prepare, deliver and analyse drone outputs and more.

 Get an executive overview of the features and benefits of VDC and BIM technology and how they apply to construction projects.